+It is the responsibility of the Peer Supporters, through their crisis intervention presentations, to help the affected personnel get comfortable with the Clinician and their role in the process.

+The Clinician(s) will;

+- Provide affected individuals any information that they feel is appropriate during and after the peer supporter's presentations. - Address any issues which are outside of the Peer Supporter's training and established boundary of competence. - Apply their expertise, as they deem necessary.

+When there is a need for the Clinician's role to expand (Defusings/Debriefings) the Peer Supporters role will change to one of support as the Clinician directs the intervention toward the information they feel is essential.

+Mental Health Professionals are ordered through the Interagency Indefinite Deliver Indefinite Quantity (IDICQ) contract.
+The Great Basin CISM Coordinator will coordinate with the National CISM Coordinators who will generate the task order for the contract.

-- It is the responsibility of the Peer Supporters, through their crisis intervention presentations, to help the affected personnel get comfortable with the Clinician and their role in the process. - The role of CIPS Group Clinician is to provide affected individuals any information the clinician feels appropriate during and after the peer supporter's presentations. - CIPS group Clinicians address any issues which are outside of the Peer Supporter's training and established boundary of competence. - The Clinicians are free to apply their expertise, as they deem necessary. - When there is a need for the Clinician's role to expand (Defusings/Debriefings) the Peer Supporters role will change to one of support as the Clinician directs the intervention toward the information they feel is essential. - Due to the ad hoc nature and extremely vast, very rural area protected by the wildland fire community the assigned Clinician should factor in the limited availability of any follow up care, Employee Assistance Program (EAP), which is offered.
+Due to the ad hoc nature and extremely vast, very rural area protected by the wildland fire community the assigned Clinician should factor in the limited availability of any follow up care, Employee Assistance Program (EAP), which is offered.